Steins;Gate: Characters

-Shiina Mayuri is a long-time childhood best friend of Okabe and is a bit of an airhead, as well as Lab Member No. 002.
+Mayuri is a long-time childhood best friend of Okabe and is a bit of an airhead, as well as Lab Member No. 002.
 Mayuri enjoys creating cosplay costumes and has a part-time job at a maid café called "MayQueen NyanNyan".
 She often calls herself Mayushii (まゆしぃ), a portmanteau of her given name and surname, which is also what Itaru calls her.
 She has a distinctive sing-song way of speaking, and she typically sings tutturū (トゥットゥルー) when she arrives or introduces herself.
 Several years prior she lost her grandmother under unknown circumstances, and to prevent her from succumbing to grief, Okabe declared her his "hostage", his entire eccentric persona being for her sake.
 She is 16 years old and she is a second-year at a private university preparatory school.